Dannyfaction/CodeExamples/README.md

 # CodeExamples
 A repository full of code examples from different C++ / C# projects I have worked on.
-All projects include a Visual Studio solution (.vs) which can be build and run to launch the application.
+All projects include a Visual Studio solution (.sln) which can be build and run to launch the application.

 ## [DataFlow](https://github.com/Dannyfaction/CodeExamples/tree/main/DataFlow)
 C++ Windows based game made in a Custom Game Engine.